-There was a time when it was not unusual to see people toss trash out their car windows.
-Today, littering is not only abhorrent, but it also carries a hefty fine.
+There was a time when it wasn’t unusual to see people toss trash out their car windows.
+Today, littering isn’t only abhorrent, but it also carries a hefty fine.
 A similar trend is emerging for sustainable procurement.
-While some companies and individual consumers are still unaware of the origins of the products and services they purchase — not to mention their impact on the environment and workers — an increasing number realize the importance of understanding a product’s journey from its raw materials and manufacturing process to its transportation and eventual use.
-This growing awareness is driven by both ethical considerations and the potential risks of ignoring sustainable procurement practices, including reputational damage, loss of business and, in some cases, regulatory penalties for noncompliance with specific environmental laws or corporate social responsibility standards.
+While some companies and individual consumers are still unaware of the origins of the products and services they purchase—not to mention their impact on the environment and workers—an increasing number realize the importance of understanding a product’s journey from its raw materials and manufacturing process to its transportation and eventual use.
+This growing awareness is driven by both ethical considerations and the potential risks of ignoring sustainable procurement practices, including reputational damage, loss of business, and, in some cases, regulatory penalties for noncompliance with specific environmental laws or corporate social responsibility standards.

 What Is Sustainable Procurement?